You are here: Urology Textbook > Anatomy > Urinary bladder

 Surface Anatomy of the Bladder

 The bladder is ovoid and has a volume capacity of 400–500 ml.
 The bladder can be divided into the corpus with two lateral walls, the dorsal wall and the ventral wall.
 The dorsal and ventral walls meet at the apex, and the urachus starts and runs to the umbilicus.
 The bladder neck surrounds the bladder trigone (see below).

 Adjacent organs of the urinary bladder

 The bladder lies preperitoneal behind the symphysis; the peritoneum covers parts of the ventral and dorsal walls.
 The space anterior to the bladder and behind the abdominal wall is called retropubic space (space of Retzius).
 The space enables varius filling conditions of the urinary bladder.
 The bladder is adjacent to the small intestine and sigmoid colon (dorsal, towards the abdomen).
 The iliac vessels are lateral to the bladder.
-The bladder neck in men contacts prostate [fig. anatomy of the male pelvis].
-In women, the bladder trigone and bladder neck are kranial to the vagina, the uterus is located posterior to the bladder [fig. anatomy of the female pelvis].
+The bladder neck in men contacts prostate.
+In women, the bladder trigone and bladder neck are kranial to the vagina, the uterus is located posterior to the bladder.

 Peritoneum and Anatomy of the Inner Surface of the Abdominal Wall

 The peritoneum covers the rectum and the dorsal wall of the bladder, forming a peritoneal pouch in the pelvis: rectovesical pouch in men (exacavatio rectovesicalis), and recto-uterine pouch in women (excavatio vesico-uterina).
 The urinary bladder and adjacent structures determine the inner surface of the lower abdominal wall [fig. anatomy of the inner surface of the abdominal wall]: